Duugu/Sku/index.md

 # Release notes
 -------------------------------------------------------------------------------------------------------
+## Changes in Sku Era r32.27
+- Added bag sorting options to bag menus (below the last slot of each bag, same as in Wrath)
+- Moved the Pre-Quests entry in quest log down.
+- Fixed the Hearthstone details on overview page.
+- Fixed a bug with the Control + Shift + T key for reading the tooltip of the item you're currently rolling on.
+- Fixed a bug with the Select next waypoint of same type	feature.
+- Fixed a bug that was leading to several missing audio outputs.
+- Fixed a bug in route calculation that was leading to incorrect routes, like in Wetlands leading over Murloc camps and stuff.
+- Fixed auction house categories with weird results.

 ## Changes in WoW Login Tool r1.7
 - Fixed an issue with switching to realms > 17 in Classic ERA.
 - Fixed an issue where the first realm name in some switch server lists was empty.